 We're always available to provide support."

-- an explanation that you have met the criteria for surgery, and a brief description of the clinical rationale for supporting your request for surgery - a statement about the fact that you are capable of providing informed consent/assent - a statement that the mental health professional is available to coordinate your care and welcomes a phone call to establish this
+- a statement about the fact that you are capable of providing informed consent/assent. - a statement that the mental health professional is available to coordinate your care and welcomes a phone call to establish this.

 All letters should state: